HsinChouYang/TPMI_Cohort/README.md

 # Data Pre-processing
 1. Genetic Data
 - Batch effect detection
+# Purpose
+To detect SNPs that may cause batch effects by:
+1. Analyzing frequency differences between batches for identical SNPs
+2. Cross-referencing these differences with:
+   - Taiwan BioBank data
+   - 1000 Genomes Project data

+This analysis helps identify potentially problematic SNPs where batch effects could impact genetic association studies.

 - Batch SNP removal
+# Setting Batch Effect SNPs to No-Call

+## Purpose
+To maintain data quality by converting genotype calls to no-call status for SNPs that demonstrate potential batch effects.

+## Process
+Identified SNPs with significant batch effects are marked as no-call to:
+- Prevent false associations in downstream analyses
+- Minimize technical bias in genetic studies
+- Ensure more reliable genotype data

+## Application
+This process is applied to SNPs that show:
+- Significant frequency differences between batches
+- Deviations from expected frequencies based on Taiwan BioBank and 1000 Genomes Project references

 ## Required files & format
 - batchID.clst